Lion Pose - Simhasana

 Step 3

-Inhale slowly as you again lengthen from the tailbone to the crown of the head.
+Inhale slowly while extending your spine from the tailbone to the crown of your head.

 Step 4